jostyee/leetcode-helper/README.md

 # leetcode-helper(by golang)

+this library helps you with:

-a library to help you display some data structure by leetcode input
+- display some data structure by leetcode input
+- convert leetcode input to golang data structure

+now only `linked list`, `tree`, `graph` are supported

 ## story